clartaq/cwiki/resources/public/md/Front_Page.md

 This is the [[Front Page]] of your new [wiki](https://en.wikipedia.org/wiki/Wiki).

-As the linked article describes, a wiki is a program that allows you to organize (or not) bits of information that you want to record somewhere.
+As the article linked above describes, a wiki is a program that allows you to organize (or not) bits of information that you want to record somewhere.
 A wiki differs from a note taking application in that it allows you to link it's various parts together.

 The syntax used is a slight variant of [Markdown](https://daringfireball.net/projects/markdown/).
 The syntax accepted by this wiki includes an extension to allow [wikilinks](https://en.wikipedia.org/wiki/Help:Link), that is, links to other pages within the wiki, in a Markdown file.

 Here is an internal link to another page in this wiki about [[Other Wiki Software]].

-an empty link [[wamble boota]] on a line

 Here is a link to a [[Non-Existent Page]] so you can see what that looks like.
 Just like links to existing pages, the links to non-existent pages can have [[Non-Existent Page|display text]] and link text.
 You can click the link to create and edit the page.
 That's how you create new pages in CWiki, create a link with the title of the new page, click the new link, and edit it.
 CWiki knows which pages already exist and which do not.